oursland/r-commits/paper.md

 ### Commit Sizes

-Figure 4 shows that the same developers who commit the most tend to make the largest commits.
+The next figure shows that the same developers who commit the most tend to make the largest commits.
 This implies that the regular developers are also the developers who have implemented the major language features.

 ![R Authors and Commit Sizes](r-authors-and-commit-sizes.png)
 \